roscha444/multiple-instances-tomcat/README.md

 Server 4: Change Shutdown Port.........:8005 to :8008 <br />
 Server 4: Change AJP Connector Port....:8009 to :8012 <br />

-## In this build:
+## In this build Version 1.0 :
 * The script creates a separate folder for each apache tomcat instance and changes the ports in the server.xml.
 After the installation all instances are started.
+* The possibility to choose whether the apache tomcat instances should be automatically configured as a service.

 ## Planned in next build:
 * Select apache tomcat version to install
-* The possibility to choose whether the apache tomcat instances should be automatically configured as a service.
 * Start and Stop all instances with one command